Bestiarius (manga): Plot

-The remaining manga episode arcs take place simultaneously during the events of the first episode, and feature different characters imprisoned and forced to fight gladiator matches.
-Occasionally their relationships and interactions with Durandal and Fin are also featured.
+Other arcs take place simultaneously with these events, focusing on different characters imprisoned and forced to fight gladiator matches, with occasional depictions of their relationships and interactions with Durandal and Fin.

 Production

 Masasumi Kakizaki stated that he always liked Rome from the Roman Empire era and wanted to make a work based on it.
 Kakizaki said that writing a realistic story of the Roman Empire would not be suited for a shōnen manga magazine, so he added dragons and other mythological creatures to the story to attract the specific audience.
 To make the creatures, he used an old book with illustrations of monsters and adapted them to his own art style.
 Kakizaki has been particularly influenced by films to make his works, and stated that Bestiarius is influenced by the 1959 film Ben-Hur.

 Publication

 Bestiarius, written and illustrated by Masasumi Kakizaki, was first published as two-part one-shot chapter in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from February 9–16, 2011; a "second episode" ran from August 7 to September 4, 2013; a "third episode" ran from October 22, 2014, to March 4, 2015. the series was later transferred to Shōnen Sunday S, where it ran its last "fourth episode" from December 25, 2015, to December 25, 2018.
 Shogakukan published its chapters in seven tankōbon volumes, released from December 18, 2013, to February 18, 2019.